rowwmayn/ML-and-DL-Optimisation-Methods/README.md

-# ML-basics-and-creating-models-from-scratch
+# Optimisation Methods for ML, DL, NN, and NLP
-Machine learning codes and datasets are given, and models are implemented from existing libraries and BUILT FROM SCRATCH
+Machine learning codes and datasets are given, and models are implemented from existing libraries and BUILT FROM SCRATCH for better understanding

-Test datasets are in the CSVs folder.
+Test datasets are in the Datasets folder.

-Simple Linear Regression:
-1. Two dimensional data.
-2. Go to the PDF I uploaded and search by this topic to understand theories and basics.
-3. placement.csv is the data used for this model.
+# Study Order:

+1. ML Prerequisites

+2. Linear Regression with GD
+   i.
+Vanilla LR
+   ii.
+Stochastic LR
+   iii.
+AdaGrad